 Before taking out a PLUS loan, there are a few things you should keep in mind:

 Federal student loans tend to have lower interest rates than private student loans, but PLUS loans might be the exception.
-The interest rate on PLUS Loans is the highest of all federal student loans.
-Also, keep in mind that there’s a 4.236% upfront fee on PLUS loans that can raise the APR by a full percentage point.
+The interest rate and fee on PLUS Loans is the highest of all federal student loans.

 |Direct Unsubsidized Loans |